Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

 type my-topic-branch in git, then type `arc land`.
 You have now succesfully committed a change to the Bitcoin ABC repository.

+- When reviewing a Diff, apply the changeset on your local by using `arc patch D{NNNN}`

 What to work on
 ---------------